Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/roadmap.md

 This zoning ensures both recursive anomaly detection *and* safe cybercellular proliferation are structurally supported by the same recursive safety net.
 Ergo the very last thing we need is cybercancercells:
 - uncontrollably growing and multiplying within the virtual environment of my storybook_primordial_soup workspace,
 - then escaping it to uncontrollably grow and multiply within the rest of my desktop computer and
-- finally escaping it to uncontrollably grow and multiply within internet.
+- finally escaping it to uncontrollably grow and multiply within the internet.
 Yes I know that is indeed unlikely, but any good engineer ignores Murphy's Law at their peril.

 ---